benoitthore/Enamel/docs/layout-doc.md

 ### ESizingLayout
 This layout is used to override the size of its child in different ways: width, height, scaling, and a few more.

-//TODO - It's sorta hard but it might worth coming up with a new word instead of snug.
-Doesn't work here
 ### ESnuggingLayout

 Snugs a layout on its axis, the equivalent of Android's wrap_content feature.
 However it can only be used on layouts that implement `ELayoutAlongAxis`: